 The project is funded by endowment from the late Lillian “Lila” Benzinger, who was a

-dedicated follower of Vedanta Society in California, USA and is sponsored by his son Mr.
+dedicated follower of Vedanta Society in California, USA and is sponsored by her son Mr.

 Pictures: Computer Class May 2018